thepangean/thepangean.github.io/_posts/2019-07-25-The-Great-Millennial-Depression.md

 If you think I am right, well then, congratulations, you are a nihilist.
 It is highly likely that you are a Millennial too.
 Turns out, the term nihilism has a very simple meaning.
 It is the rejection of all religious and moral principles.
 Nihilists believe that life has absolutely no meaning and yet humans keep seeking a way to give it some meaning, some purpose, but eventually die and are forgotten.
 In Tyler Durden’s *immortal* words: “We are the middle children of history, man.
 No purpose or place.
 We have no Great War, No Great Depression.
 Our Great War’s a spiritual war… Our Great Depression is our Lives.”
 Nihilism is hot today.
-The great success of Bojack Horseman, Rick and Morty, Hazel’s response to Augustus’ confession of the fear of oblivion and so on bear testimony to this very fact.
+The great success of *BoJack Horseman, Rick and Morty, Hazel’s response to Augustus’ confession of the fear of oblivion* and so on bear testimony to this very fact.